 Also known as a multi-rater or multisource feedback review, 360-degree feedback seeks to collect employee performance reviews from multiple sources.

-In a 360-degree feedback employee performance review, a manager will seek to collect information about an employee’s performance from coworkers, other supervisors, subordinates, and anyone else within the organization that an employee has contact with.
+In a 360-degree feedback employee performance review, a manager collects information about an employee’s performance from coworkers, other supervisors, subordinates, and anyone else within the organization that an employee has contact with.
 In some cases, managers may also ask customers or suppliers to provide feedback about an employee for use in a 360-degree feedback review.

 360-degree feedback has become a popular tool to measure an employee’s performance based on their working relationships within the company, as well as how they interact with third-party individuals.
 Instead of employee performance being based solely on how a manager perceives an employee, this method of review gives them a more rounded view of an individual.

 If you’re worried that 360-degree feedback will add even more hours onto performance management requirements, then you’ll be thankful to note that it doesn’t take much more time to complete than a traditional review.
-Here’s how the 360-degree feedback system works:
+The 360-degree feedback system works in three steps:

 Step 1: Create and Send an Anonymous Feedback Form